 We have manufacturing, sales, and distribution facilities in various locations throughout the world.
-As a result, we make investments and conduct business transactions denominated in various currencies, including the U.S. dollar, the British pound, the European euro, the Czech koruna and the Australian dollar.
-Total annual foreign sales from continuing operations, including foreign export sales, averaged approximately \$250.8 million over the last three years.
-Foreign sales from continuing operations represented 15.6% of consolidated net sales from continuing operations in 2015.
-We estimate a hypothetical 10% adverse change in foreign currency exchange rates relative to the U.S dollar for 2015 would have had an unfavorable impact of \$7.1 million on sales and a \$0.3 million favorable impact on operating income.
+As a result, we make investments and conduct business transactions denominated in various currencies, including the U.S. dollar, the British pound, the European euro, the Czech koruna, the Japanese yen and the Indian rupee.
+Total annual foreign sales from continuing operations, including foreign export sales, averaged approximately \$282.8 million over the last three years.
+Foreign sales from continuing operations represented 18.1% of consolidated net sales from continuing operations in 2016.
+We estimate a hypothetical 10% adverse change in foreign currency exchange rates relative to the U.S dollar for 2016 would have had an unfavorable impact of \$7.7 million on sales and a \$0.4 million favorable impact on operating income.
 We manage foreign currency exposures that are associated with committed foreign currency purchases and sales and other assets and liabilities created in the normal course of business at the subsidiary operations level.
 Sometimes we may, through the use of forward contracts, hedge the price risk associated with committed and forecasted foreign denominated payments and rates.
 Historically the use of these forward contracts has been minimal.
 We do not use derivatives for speculative or trading purposes.